Hodge correlators

 \end{lemma}

-{\bf Proof}.
-The Green function is defined uniquely up to adding a constant by the differential equation (\ref{7.3.00.1}).
+\begin{proof} The Green function is defined uniquely up to adding a constant by the differential equation (\ref{7.3.00.1}).
 The latter involves the volume form and the identity maps on the cohomology realized by the delta-currents $\delta_\Delta$ and the Casimir elements for the space of holomorphic/antiholomorphic $1$-forms.
 Clearly $\pi_{1*}\delta_{\Delta_Y} = \pi^*_{2}\delta_{\Delta_X}$.
-This implies a similar identity for the Casimirs.
-Finally,
+The latter fact implies a similar identity for the Casimirs.
+Finally, \be